Cluster design: Integrating gardens and functional flexibility

 Intelligent LED lighting is used throughout the building to recreate the natural colour changes of daylight in the course of the day.
 Together with generous amounts of natural daylight, this feature ensures the best possible lighting conditions for patients and staff.

-The exterior of the buildings is made of brick and glass.
-The materials lend the overall complex a clear and unique architectural expression.
+The building’s exterior is made of brick and glass, giving the complex a distinctive and cohesive architectural character.

 The artist Malene Landgreen and the author Ursula Andkjær Olsen were commissioned to create the decoration for some of the walls of the complex, using both colour compositions and poetry.
 The specific meaning of the snippets of text is expressed in single words or simple phrases, which address the tangible environment: for example, light, the gardens, and the actual architecture.
 The text helps to anchor patients in their surroundings.